-Upon alignment with the Global Allianz Re Chief Underwriting Officer ('CUO'), authority to the Head of Underwriting is assigned by the Company's CEO who will sign the respective authority letter together with the Company's CFO.
+Upon alignment with the Global Allianz Re Chief Underwriting Officer ('Global CUO'), authority to the CUO is assigned by the Company's CEO who will sign the respective authority letter together with the Company's CFO.

-The Head of Underwriting assigns, modifies and withdraws, upon consultation with the Global Allianz Re CUO and the Allianz Re Underwriting Governance, all other underwriting authorities by formal authority letters.
-The individual authority letters will be signed by the Company's CEO and the Head of Underwriting.
+The CUO assigns, modifies and withdraws, upon consultation with the Global CUO and the Allianz Re Underwriting Governance, all other underwriting authorities by formal authority letters.
+The individual authority letters will be signed by the Company's CEO and the CUO.
 The recipient of the underwriting authority has to acknowledge the assignment of authority by countersigning the authority letter.